5 financial lessons kids won't learn in school

 5. Make the abstract real

 Confucius once said, "I hear and I forget.
 I see and I remember.
 I do and I understand."
-And once you've piqued a child's interest in topics as complex as money and investing, it could be helpful for them to get hands-on.
-Consider sharing with them some of the companies, mutual funds, or exchange-traded funds you have invested in.
+Once you've piqued a kid's interest in topics as complex as money and investing, it could be helpful for them to get hands-on.
+Consider sharing some of the companies, mutual funds, or exchange-traded funds you have invested in.
 What lessons have you learned?
 What do you wish you knew when you were younger?
 Explain why.

 Enjoy the journey of helping your kids to understand the complex subject of investing by showing them how it connects to their world.
 They'll be that much more prepared for their future.